AMWA-TV/nmos-device-control-mock/dockerhub/Overview.md

 * MS-05-02
 * IS-12
 * BCP-008-01
 * BCP-008-02

-It also has support for the [IS-14 NMOS Device Configuration](https://specs.amwa.tv/is-14/) specification.
+<br> It also has support for the [IS-14 NMOS Device Configuration](https://specs.amwa.tv/is-14/) specification.

 It also has support for other NMOS specifications (for a full list check the GitHub [repo](https://github.com/AMWA-TV/nmos-device-control-mock)).